CExA-project/ddc/docs/concepts.md

 container(i, j);
 ```

-Now, if we take a slice of this container and still want to access the same element `(i,j)` from the grid, we will need to adjust the indices because the indexing of the new sliced container along each dimension starts at zero.
-However, with DDC, this is not the case.
-If we take a slice of a `ddc::ChunkSpan`, accessing a `ddc::DiscreteElement` is the same between the slice and the original `ddc::ChunkSpan` because of the uniqueness of each discrete element on the grid and because of the way we access data using DDC.
+Now, if we take a slice of this container and still want to access the same element `(i, j)` from the grid, we need to adjust the indices, because they are relative to the first point of the slice.
+Using DDC and a slice (`ddc::ChunkSpan`), accessing with a `ddc::DiscreteElement` is the same between the slice and the original multidimensional array (`ddc::Chunk` or `ddc::ChunkSpan`), because of the uniqueness of each discrete element on the grid and because of the way we access data using DDC.

 ### ddc::DiscreteVector